hbc/DataC-shell-genomics/lessons/01_the_filesystem.md

 $ cd ..
 ```

 Now do `ls` and `pwd`.
-See now that we went back up in to the 'dc_sample_data'
+See now that we went back up in to the `dc_sample_data`
 directory. `..` means go back up a level.

 * * * *
 **Exercise**

 Now we're going to try a hunt.
-Find a hidden directory in dc_sample_data list its contents and file the text file in there.
+Find a hidden directory in `dc_sample_data` list its contents, and find the text file in there.
 What is the name of the file?

-Hint: hidden files and folders in unix start with '.', for example .my_hidden_directory
+Hint: hidden files and folders in unix start with `.`, for example `.my_hidden_directory`
 * * * *